Low or No Cost Options

 No-cost safety and livability repairs for eligible, low-income homeowners

-Rebuilding Together Portland provides home repair services, which may include carpentry, minor plumbing, painting, minor electrical work, debris removal, weatherization, energy efficiency work, grab bars and handrails.
+Rebuilding Together Pacific Northwest provides critical safety and livability home repair services, which may include carpentry, minor plumbing, painting, minor electrical work, debris removal, weatherization, energy efficiency work, grab bars and handrails.
 Nonprofit community facilities may also apply.
+The majority of homeowners they serve are below 50% of the area family income, are above 65 years old, have a disability, and have lived in their homes for many years.

 Phone: 503.206.7993